CQLabs/dart-code-metrics-presets/README.md

 This repository contains a list of predefined presets for DCM:

 - **All:** contains all available lint rules for Dart and Flutter.
+- **Recommended:** contains recommended Dart and Flutter rules (with an emphasis on finding errors).
 - **Dart:** contains all lint rules applicable to any Dart app.
 - **Flutter:** contains all lint rules applicable to any Flutter app.
 - **Flame:** contains all lint rules for the Flame package.